Please read the detailed guidance below to ensure all activities are conducted in a safe and hygienic way.

 Fabric and building maintenance

-Read our guidance document on Access to church buildings during lockdown: general advice for incumbents, churchwardens and PCC members.
+Read our guidance document on Using church buildings for public worship, individual prayer and funerals.

-It is possible to carry out construction work, providing the following guidance is adhered to:
+It is possible to carry out construction work.

 Finance and governance